 Meanwhile, bodily injury specifically refers to physical injuries inflicted by one person on another.
 Bodily injuries typically occur most often in automobile or motorcycle accidents.
 (In some states like Nevada, victims of bodily injury can claim medical coverage from at-fault drivers in an auto accident.)
 However, bodily injuries can also arise from defective products, slip and falls, or animal attacks.

 Compensation victims of bodily injury can receive include out-of-pocket medical expenses, lost wages and earning capacity, and treatment for procedures like x-rays, therapy, and transportation to local hospitals.
-In extreme cases that result in more severe injuries, victims can claim compensation for future loss of income, disfigurement, impairment and permanent disability.
+In extreme cases that result in more severe injuries, victims can claim compensation for future loss of income, disfigurement, impairment, and permanent disability.

 The process of claiming a personal injury includes hiring an attorney who specializes in your case.
 An experienced lawyer should always be able to tell you exactly what types of damages you are entitled to receive compensation for and in what amount.
 Also, every state has different limits called “statutes of limitations” that dictate the time frame within which you must file a personal injury lawsuit, so be sure to do your research and learn what exactly the statute is in your state.
 Otherwise, your case can be thrown out.

 Speak To An Experienced Personal Injury Attorney

 Speak to the experienced lawyers at Parnall and Adams Law in Albuquerque, New Mexico to learn more about whether you can claim a personal injury case.
 Charles Parnall has experience litigating against big banks, car dealers, credit reporting agencies, and insurance firms.
 He has obtained favorable decisions from both state and federal courts.